What is digital transformation for small businesses?

 How to develop a digital transformation strategy

-Your strategy should include:
+Your strategy should cover these areas:

 Getting started with digital transformation